ankitlade12/Churn_Score_Customer/README.md

+# Predict Churn Score of a Customer #

 **Problem Statement**

 * One of the key metrics to measure a business success is by measuring its customer churn rate - the lower the churn, the more loved the company is.